Responding to Covid-19

 Call for palliative care to be adapted for severely ill Covid-19 patients

-Emergency-style palliative care needs to implemented to meet the needs of Covid-19 patients who wouldn’t benefit from a ventilator say researchers.
+Emergency-style palliative care needs to be implemented to meet the needs of Covid-19 patients who wouldn’t benefit from a ventilator say researchers.

-This is the first time that palliative care has been examined in the light of the current global pandemic.
+This is the first time that palliative care has been examined in light of the current global pandemic.

 The researchers describe the challenges of providing palliative care where resources are stretched and demand is high, based on their experiences at a hospital in Switzerland close to the Italian border where there are high rates of the illness.

 Professor Nancy Preston, Co-Director of Lancaster University’s International Observatory on End of Life Care said: “Many patients are too unwell to benefit from ventilation but still need their symptoms managing.”

 In a paper published in The Journal of Pain and Symptom Management, the researchers explained how palliative care needs to adapt to an emergency style in order to help make the best decisions and support families.